-I’ve been thinking about the various “stages” of reading with children, especially reading with my babies.
-I started reading with my babies from their infancy, and my third child is still just 13 months old.
-My thoughts on baby reading stages are based on my […]
+As I’ve been through Reading 1000 Books before Kindergarten with my two oldest kids, I’ve realized that there are various “stages” of reading with children, especially reading with my babies.
+I started reading with my babies from their infancy, and my third child is nearly two.
+My thoughts on baby-reading stages are based on my […]